PathItem

 Point

-— the location of the handle of the newly added quadratic curve in absolute coordinates, out of which the relative values forsegment.handleOut
+— the location of the handle of the newly added quadratic curve in absolute coordinates, out of which the relative values for segment.handleOut

-of the resulting cubic curve’s first segment andsegment.handleIn
+of the resulting cubic curve’s first segment and segment.handleIn

-of its second segment are calculatedto:
+of its second segment are calculated

 Point